MicrosoftDocs/power-pages-docs/power-pages-docs/configure/ai-copilot-overview.md

 ## Prerequisites

-To use AI-powered and Copilot features in Power Pages, you must have the following.
+To use AI-powered and Copilot features in Power Pages, you need:

 - Your environment must be in United States region.
-- Your account must have **en-us** browser language.
+- Your browser must be set to US-English language.

 ## Disable Copilot

-For this preview, Copilot will be turn on by default.
+For this preview, Copilot is turn on by default.
 To disable it, you need to have administrator access.

 Follow these steps to disable **Copilot** for your tenant.